ags_eiffel_tower_2.jpg

 Internships for Credit

-Students enrolled in the Master's or Ph.D. in International Relations and Diplomacy have the opportunity to do a credit-bearing internship, allowing them to gain relevant professional experience, explore career paths, and make useful professional contacts, all while earning credits toward their program.
+Students enrolled in the M.A. in International Relations and Diplomacy have the opportunity to do a credit-bearing internship, allowing them to gain relevant professional experience, explore career paths, and make useful professional contacts, all while earning credits toward their program.

-Internship placements are usually in Paris or the greater Paris area.
-Alternatively, AGS provides students with the opportunity to do an internship in Mauritius: more information here.
-Internships may exceptionally take place in other cities of France or in other countries.
+Internships usually take place in Paris or the greater Paris area.
+They may exceptionally take place in other cities of France or in other countries.

-AGS has a very good track record in internship placement.
+AGS has a very good track record with students finding internships.
 Over the years the school has developed connections and gained an excellent reputation with a large number of organizations where AGS students regularly intern.
 While students are responsible for conducting their own internship search and placement is not guaranteed, AGS provides support and advice as well as contacts with potential organizations.
 Additionally, AGS provides the necessary legal agreement to allow students to intern in France ("convention de stage").

 Here are some examples of places where AGS students have interned in the past: